Blendify/blender-manual/trunk/blender_docs/manual/interface/controls/templates/list_presets.rst

 This control is useful to manage lists of items.
 They can be found, for example, in the object data properties.
-In addition to the main list, there is Filtering panel on bottom (hidden by default) and modification buttons on the right.
+In addition to the main list, there is a Filtering panel on the bottom (hidden by default) and modification buttons on the right.

 Select